 Project: Mulhurst Bay Clean Runoff Demonstration Garden

-The Pigeon Lake Watershed Association will protect ecosystems and advance biodiversity in Mulhurst Bay, Alberta through the implementation of the Clean Runoff Demonstration Garden project.
+The Pigeon Lake Watershed Association is protecting ecosystems and advancing biodiversity in Mulhurst Bay, Alberta with their Clean Runoff Demonstration Garden project.
 This initiative involves installing a clean runoff demonstration garden that will improve lake and local ecosystem health by using a low drainage solution to reduce excess nutrients from entering the lake.
 The project will also provide long-term environmental education opportunities by connecting community members with healthy-lake experts.

 Project: Growing S.T.E.M.
 (Science, Technology, Engineering, Math) in Community-based Water Monitoring

-Living Lakes Canada will promote reconciliation by providing Indigenous and non-Indigenous student participants with learning opportunities and skills related to water monitoring.
+Living Lakes Canada is promoting reconciliation by providing Indigenous and non-Indigenous student participants with learning opportunities and skills related to water monitoring.
 The trainees will develop skills for stream health and biodiversity assessments while using new, cutting-edge technologies.
-These strengthened relationships will promote collaborative water stewardship between Indigenous and non-Indigenous communities and allow for more informed land use decisions.
+These strengthened relationships will promote collaborative water stewardship between Indigenous and non-Indigenous communities and allow for more informed land-use decisions.

 Project: Implementing Low Impact Development Techniques on Private Lands

-The Clean Annapolis River Project will engage with 20 homeowners within the Annapolis River watershed to implement green infrastructure and low impact development techniques, such as cistern systems to harvest rainwater.
+The Clean Annapolis River Project has engaged with 20 homeowners within the Annapolis River watershed to implement green infrastructure and low impact development techniques, such as cistern systems to harvest rainwater.
 Implementing these techniques will produce numerous economic benefits, including producing green jobs in the construction and maintenance of green infrastructure, improving property values, and reducing the costs associated with traditional, grey infrastructure.

 Project: Monitoring and restoration projects in the Elbow watershed

-The Elbow River Watershed Partnership will restore the Elbow watershed headwaters using natural processes.
+The Elbow River Watershed Partnership is restoring the Elbow watershed headwaters using natural processes.
 The natural restoration process will involve planting native willows, spreading local sedge seed, and decompacting the soil.
 The learnings from this project will be shared through social media, encouraging the community to further develop healthy watershed plans to ensure water security.